 3.0 - 3.0 3 hours.
 Studies various elements involved in the production of a campaign from inception to conclusion.
 Students research, create, produce, execute and evaluate a number of campaigns for real clients for all media.
-Prerequisite(s): Must have a grade of C or better in COMM 2310- Introduction to Strategic Communication.
+Students must earn a final grade of C or better to receive credit for the course.
+Prerequisite(s): Must have a grade of C or better in COMM 2310 - Introduction to Strategic Communication.